matthewJarrams/TrackStar/README.md

 1b.
 This can be done from within VS 2019, by cloning https://github.com/matthewJarrams/TrackStar </br>
 1c.
 If the repository was downloaded as a ZIP file, extract all files
 2. From the Solution Explorer within VS, open the provided solution, TrackStar.sln
+3. Enable the graphing plugins, LiveCharts and LiveCharts.WP </br>
+3b.
+Right-click on the project in VS, select "Manage NuGet Packages..." </br>
+3c.
+Search for LiveCharts, install both LiveCharts and LiveChartsWPF </br>
+3d.
+If any problems arise, please consult https://docs.microsoft.com/en-us/nuget/consume-packages/package-restore-troubleshooting </br>
-3. Run this solution, the main menu should now appear
+4. Run this solution, the main menu should now appear

-If there are build errors, clean the solution by right-clicking on it and selecting the "Clean" option, then "Build".
+If there are build errors when trying to run the solution, clean the solution by right-clicking on it and selecting the "Clean" option, then "Build".

 ## Usage